RowEvans/platformer_game/README.md

 Collect all coins on each level in order to win

-Don't step on spikes or you will die and have to reset to very beginning
+Don't step on spikes or you will die and have to reset to beginning of level